top of page

 “Stay low an’ foller me.”

-Mimicking Elric’s lead, they crouched low to the ground behind the reeds that lined the riverbank.
-After a few minutes of creeping, Elric spun around and pulled them in close.
+Mimicking Elric’s lead, the men crouched low to the ground behind the reeds lining the riverbank.
+Elric spun around and pulled them in close.

 “Here’s where it gets dicey.
 Best I can see, this is where we cross the river.
 There’s some rapids here, which means the water’s kinda shallow, but the rocks’ll be a might bit slick, so watch yer footin’.
 Also, we’ll be out in the open, so the enemy might see us, like as not.
 Keep yer head low an’ move quickly, aw’ight?”

 Without waiting for a reply, Elric sprinted through the reeds to the rocky shore.
 He jumped into the water and waded as quickly as the current would safely allow.
-To his mild surprise, all three men followed him, and they had nearly reached the opposite shore before anyone noticed them.
+To his mild surprise, all three men followed him, and they had nearly reached the opposite shore before a lone sentry pointed and shouted the alarm.

 “I am already on it,” the arcanist replied.
 With a short syllable and a thrusting motion, he sent a pair of silvery balls of energy from his outstretched palm into the sentry’s chest, knocking him over.